Testing Olaparib Either Alone or in Combination With Atezolizumab in BRCA Mutant Non-HER2-positive Breast Cancer

 VII.
 Retrospectively evaluate tumors with limited immune infiltrate (e.g. "non-inflamed") to determine if PARPi increased immune infiltration.

 VIII.
-Determine the immune-related best overall response (irBOR) of olaparib in combination with atezolizumab in advanced TNBC harboring HDR through BRCA 1/2 mutation.
+Determine the immune-related best overall response (irBOR) of olaparib in combination with atezolizumab in locally advanced or metastatic non-HER2+ breast cancer harboring HDR through BRCA 1/2 mutation.

 - Evaluate changes in candidate neoantigen profiles and immune/inflammation signatures using DNA and ribonucleic acid (RNA)-sequencing in serial tumor biopsies.

 II.
 Evaluate and characterize circulating tumor DNA (ctDNA) and immune parameters in blood.

 III.
 Test the hypothesis that DNA repair status affects the tumor-immune interaction.